iamacup/react-redux-with-networking-helper/readme.md

 `yarn add react-redux-with-networking-helper`

-Then you need to wrap your upper most component (usually the one registered with `AppRegistry.registerComponent`) like this:
+Then you need to wrap your upper most component (*react-native:* usually the one registered with `AppRegistry.registerComponent`) like this:

 ```
 import { ReduxWrapper } from 'react-redux-with-networking-helper';